 Most important: The Lown Program is designed to train scholars who are living and working in a LMIC.
 People who plan to stay in the United States or another high income country should not apply for this program.

-The Program provides funding for training and mentoring to clinicians, scientists, policy makers, nurses and other health practitioners in the fields of nutrition, epidemiology, pathophysiology and optimal management of heart disease and other related non-communicable disease.
-The program focuses on the prevention of cardiovascular disease, both primary and secondary.
+The Lown Scholars Program provides funding for training and mentoring to clinicians, scientists, policy makers, nurses and other health practitioners in the fields of nutrition, epidemiology, pathophysiology and optimal management of non-communicable disease.
+The program focuses on the primary and secondary prevention of non-comunicable diseases, with a focus on conditions that affect the cardiovascular system.
 This is achieved by integrated multidisciplinary training and collaborations encompassing the fields of physiology, nutrition, epidemiology, environmental health, noninvasive clinical cardiology, economics and health care delivery.
-The Program enables scholars to return to their home countries or another LMIC to implement preventive strategies related to cardiovascular disease and to practice cost-effective, evidence-based cardiology and public health.
-The scholars serve as role models in their communities, advocating a preventive approach to cardiovascular disease.
+The Program enables scholars to return to their home countries or another LMIC to implement preventive strategies related to non-communicable disease and to practice cost-effective, evidence-based public health.
+The scholars serve as role models in their communities, advocating a preventive approach to non-communicable disease.

 While at the Harvard Chan School, Lown Scholars are encouraged to identify innovative applications of nutritional, biologic, behavioral and health policy approaches to the clinical practice and public policy dimensions of cardiovascular disease.
 They design and execute a research project relevant to or located in their home country or another LMIC, and participate in selected appropriate courses and activities.

 Since Lown Scholars come from a variety of backgrounds and have varied career objectives, the Program is flexible in terms of content.
 Nonetheless, Lown Scholars share common experiences and a vision that binds them together.
 The Program also connects them with past Lown Scholars through periodic symposia known as Lown Colloquia, as well as through an ongoing expanding global network.

 Lown scholars are also expected to participate in a January term course on the prevention of non-communicable disease, which is organized by a member of the Lown Scholar community.
-Recent Lown Visiting Professor K. Srinath Reddy, president of the Public Health Foundation of India, hosted the course in New Delhi in January of 2013 and 2014.
+Recent Lown Visiting Professor K. Srinath Reddy, president of the Public Health Foundation of India, hosted the course in New Delhi in January of 2013 ’14 and ‘15.